pDANSE: Particle-based Data-driven Nonlinear State Estimation from Nonlinear Measurements: Conclusion

 \section{Conclusion}

 This work presents particle DANSE ($\pdanse$) -- a method that utilizes an RNN-based Gaussian prior, which, together with a known, nonlinear measurement system, can handle the task of Bayesian state estimation for a nonlinear dynamical process without requiring knowledge of the state transition model.
 We show that $\pdanse$ can be trained in an unsupervised manner and, if necessary, also in a semi-supervised manner.
 Owing to the presence of a nonlinearity in the measurement system, $\pdanse$ can only provide second-order statistics of the posterior distribution at the time of inference.
-Using the benchmark stochastic Lorenz-$63$ system, we compare $\pdanse$ against the model-driven PF, which is asymptotically optimal.
-Using four nonlinear measurement systems, we show that $\pdanse$ offers competitive Bayesian state estimation performance compared to that of the PF.
+Using the benchmark stochastic Lorenz-$63$ system, {we compare $\pdanse$ against the model-driven PF}.
+Using four nonlinear measurement systems, we show that $\pdanse$ offers competitive Bayesian state estimation performance compared to that of the PF. {Additionally, we also show that pDANSE works for high-dimensional stochastic Lorenz-$96$ system and can outperform EnKF in the low SMNR regime. }